 I’ve created a Holiday Resource Guide that I think your readers would really love.
 I’d love to hear your feedback, let me know if you’d like me to send it your way!

-There’s not enough details in this one, I would delete.
+There are not enough details in this one, I would delete.

 What do you think about her feedback?
 Have you found great success with an email template and care to share?